 Executing With the Right Quality

 There are just some things that shouldn't be made until they meet a certain quality bar.
 There's always a temptation with technologies that are really really cool to bring them to market as soon as possible, but that fixation on novelty can cause creators to overlook the very real shortcomings of the technology in its current form.
 Some companies like to 'innovate in public' with prototype products, however category-defining products are rarely made by these companies.
+Quality means a product that works in real-world use cases rather than just controlled conditions, and includes various fit & finish aspects like durability, reliability, predictability, consistency, intuitiveness, graceful failure, look & feel, etc.

 Example: Foldable Phones